EQEmu/eqemu-docs-v2/docs/server/guilds/README.md

 - Real Estate
 - Banners

-The sysytem has been tested against Titanium, Underfoot and Rain of Fear 2.
+The system has been tested against Titanium, Underfoot and Rain of Fear 2.
 Functionality is limited to the client feature set.

 ## Server Rules for Guild Management